Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 - There are two options when downloading both data sets.
 First option is shown below where we can specify the URL link to the source and then download the file directly from the website.
 Furthermore, note that `destfile` refers to directory the file will be stored in along with the name of the file (i.e. GDP.raw.csv).
 Again, the important piece to remember here is setting the working directory to the working directory to `Case Study 1/Data`.
 The source code for downloading the data from the World Bank's website and saving to the "Data" directory can be found in the `gather.r` file.

 - **Note:** The data can be downloaded by executing the `analysis.r` file as discussed in the previous section.
-The [download](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/download.file.html) function utilized in the `gather.r` file to download a file from the internet is shown below:
+The [download](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/download.file.html) function utilized in the `gather.r` file to download the two data sets from the internet is shown below:

 ```r